nullbitsco/docs/tidbit/build_guide_en.md

 ## 6. [OPTIONAL] Solder rotary encoder, LED matrix, and/or OLED display

+⚠️ **Heads up:** If you are planning on building with the [nullbits stacked acrylic case](case_build_guide.md), the alphanumeric display and 16x8 LED matrix are **not** supported in the top position (above the diodes) due to case height restrictions.
+The standard OLED position above the MCU is also a tight fit, so it's recommended that the OLED is installed in the [alternate location](https://cdn.discordapp.com/attachments/735319886712275074/820882912597508106/unknown.png).

 If building with the optional rotary encoder, alphanumeric display or LED matrix, or OLED display in place of the programmable macro keys, fit and solder each in the position each shown.
 After soldering, clean with rubbing alcohol and use the snips to clip the pins as close to the PCB as possible.
 Note that it is **not** necessary to solder the large side support pins on the rotary encoder. **Do not clip the large support pins on the encoder.**

 ![](build_guide_img/image002.png)